Nova A.

 • End with a clear thesis statement

-For instance, if your essay delves into the issue of climate change, your introduction could commence with a compelling fact like:
+For instance, if your essay looks into the issue of climate change, your introduction could commence with a compelling fact like:

 "It is noteworthy that over the course of the last century, there has been an observed increase in the Earth's average temperature by approximately 1 degree Celsius, leading to far-reaching repercussions for the ecosystems of our planet."